DYSLEVIUM/Data-Structures-and-Algoritms/README.md

 # Data Structures and Algoritms

-This repository contains the code to all the problems and algorithms that I am learning.
+This repository contains the code to most of the problems and algorithms that I am learning.